Romeo & Juliet:

 Furthermore, Prokofiev planned a happy ending!
 We can imagine it similar to Swan Lake and due to a favoured optimism in the communist Soviet Union.
 But herein may lay the strength of Shakespeare's writing, for it did not succumb to this alteration as Swan Lake did with its more dubious plot.

 The intended scenario had Friar Laurence interfere before Romeo could stab himself, which in turn allowed time for Juliet to awake.
-The original score also featured a Victory Day parade midway through the story, and divertissements after Juliet drunk the potion.
+The original score also featured a Victory Day parade midway through the story, and divertissements after Juliet drank the potion.

 If this is not enough, Prokofiev's music was deemed unsuitable to tell a ballet drama and was considerably altered by Kirov's conductor Lavrosky, in spite of Prokofiev's objections.
 Yet, the choreographies and staging change according to the current time, Prokofiev's eventual powerful music prevails.